 Golden Eagle certainly provides a uniquely comfortable and private way to travel across the world’s most remote areas but it also opens the door to experiences that would be off limits to the independent traveler.

 Onboard the train, casual attire dominated, yet the glamour of champagne was never too far.
 At tea time, we got served caviar instead of biscuits and the chefs prepared fine-dining meals every evening.

 The cabins were compact and functional, unless you can afford the premium suites.

 On paper, some visits seemed standard tourist-brochure recommendations.
-The mosque of Kazan, the monumental buildings in Yekaterinburg, the extraordinary is insulted by factual descriptions.
+The mosque of Kazan and the monumental buildings in Yekaterinburg are insulted by factual descriptions.

 Golden Eagle started to mention some of the “bonus” experiences on their marketing materials only recently.